aptabase/aptabase-js/packages/web/README.md

 The init function also supports an optional second parameter, which is an object with the `appVersion` property.

-It's up to you to decide what to get the version of your app, but it's generally recommended to use your bundler (like Webpack, Vite, Rollup, etc.) to inject the values at build time.
+It's up to you to decide how to get the version of your app, but it's generally recommended to use your bundler (like Webpack, Vite, Rollup, etc.) to inject the values at build time.
+Alternatively you can also pass it in manually.

 Afterwards you can start tracking events with `trackEvent`: